sitammeur/web-eye-tracker/README.md

 ### 1. Create virtual environment

 Before installing all dependencies and starting your Flask Server, it is better to create a Python virtual environment.
-You can use the [venv package](https://docs.python.org/3/library/venv.html)
+You can use the [venv package](https://docs.python.org/3/library/venv.html) to create a virtual environment.
+To create a new virtual environment, run the following command:

 ```
 python -m venv /path/to/new/virtual/environment
 ```

-Then activate your env.
+Then activate your environment.
 On Windows for example you can activate with the script:

 ```
 name-of-event/Scripts/activate